CBD and the Mechanisms (plural) of Anxiety

 Especially if during key times of brain development:

-Moreover, higher maternal cortisol levels in early gestation was associated with more affective problems in girls, and this association was mediated, in part, by amygdala volume
+Moreover, higher maternal cortisol levels in early gestation were associated with more affective problems in girls, and this association was mediated, in part, by amygdala volume

 Check out CBD and cortisol for anxiety here.